-- The corporate and not-for-profit sector have teamed up to create a facility that will help those affected by domestic and family violence.
-Mirvac and developer Halcyon, in partnership with not-for-profit organisation DVConnect have created a purpose-built domestic violence bridging accommodation facility.
+- This is an Australian first where the corporate and not-for-profit sector have teamed up to create a purpose-built bridging accommodation residence that will help those affected by domestic and family violence.
+Mirvac and developer Halcyon, in partnership with not-for-profit organisation DVConnect have created this stunning 5 unit property.

 - The facility is not a refuge, it is for women and children after they have escaped a domestic violence situation, where they want to remain on the Gold Coast, close to their employment or support system.
 Or, for women who have been in a refuge, but are now looking to transition into independent housing.
 This facility provides a financially viable and supportive stepping stone that cements rental history and enables access to local supports, safety, local schools, and independence through provision of a stable home environment.

 - The design and build was donated by Halcyon.